manuelbomi/Enterprise-MLOps-with-ZenML-Docker-and-MySQL/README.md

 - Docker for reproducible environments

-- ZenML for pipeline orchestration and experiment tracking
+- ZenML for pipeline orchestratoin and experiment tracking

 -  MySQL as ZenML’s metadata store

-- Scikit-learn for model training and evaluatio
+- Scikit-learn for model training and evaluation

 - Pandas for data handling